Mamta-Arora/Kaggle-MobileODT-Cancer-Screening/README.md

 In order to run the main notebook `FullWorkflow.ipynb`, it is necessary to first acquire the training data.
 This is done from the Kaggle competition website: https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening/data .
 It is only necessary to download the files `test.7z` and `train.7z`.

 This data should be placed in a folder called `Data` which lies in the same directory as the jupyter notebook: the training data should be in the folder `./Data/train` and the testing data should be in a folder `./Data/test`.
+The `train` folder should have three subfolders: `./Data/train/Type_1`, `./Data/train/Type_2` and `./Data/train/Type_3`, each folder containing a lot of images.

 ## Required python packages